Car Seat Types Explained

 Rear-Facing Car Seat Types

 - Infant Car Seat (Rear-Facing only): suitable for children 4 to 40 lbs: Designed for newborns and small babies, the infant-only car seat is a small seat that can only be used rear-facing.
 An infant car seat will usually last you six to eight months, sometimes more depending on the growth rate of your baby and the size of the car seat.
 The seats are either strapped into the car directly using the seat belt or into a base that stays strapped into the car seat.
 Multiple bases can be purchased for multiple cars.
 The infant car seat can also double as a carrier, which is useful for moving baby from car to house or the shops without disturbing them if they are asleep.
 Some models are compatible to be used as an infant car seat stroller combo providing even greater versatility.
-Check out our review of the Evenflo Embrace LX Infant Car Seat.
+Check out our Top Rated Infant Car Seats to find the right seat for your loved one.

 Forward-Facing Car Seat (Groups 1 & 2)